When Chrissie Hynde Was Arrested in Paris

-Hynde and her fellow activists – roughly a dozen protesters in all – congregated outside a Paris KFC, shutting down traffic by blocking the street and smearing the windows of the restaurant with red paint, which they said symbolized the blood of dead chickens.
+Hynde and her fellow activists – roughly a dozen protesters in all – congregated outside a Paris KFC, shutting down traffic by blocking the street.
+They also smeared the windows of the restaurant with red paint, which they said symbolized the blood of dead chickens.

-Hynde, who was scheduled to perform at a festival in France several days after the protest, told reporters assembled at the scene that "the protest won't end here.
+She was in town for a festival performance in France to be held several days after the protest.
+Hynde told reporters assembled at the scene that "the protest won't end here.
 Even if I shout for two hours, I can assure you I'll still have a voice for the concert."

-While the singer and her cohorts were certainly disruptive — and found themselves hauled off to a local jail as a result — the protest was ultimately far more orderly than it could have been.
-As she later told the Associated Press, “In France, it's a very healthy protest scene and very common for people to take to the streets to air their grievances.
-We went to a police station, we filled out a form, we’ll pay a fine.
+The singer and her cohorts were certainly disruptive, and found themselves hauled off to a local jail as a result.
+Still, the protest was ultimately far more orderly than it could have been.
+As Hynde later told the Associated Press: "In France, it's a very healthy protest scene and very common for people to take to the streets to air their grievances.
+We went to a police station; we filled out a form.
+We'll pay a fine.
 That's it."